 As a point of comparison, if you look at the list price of vRealize Automation (vRA) at $8,000 per CPU and a VM density of 20 VMs per CPU you get a $400 per VM list price for vRA.
 And that’s not including the time and professional services expense to knit together all the plug-ins and scripts you’ll need.
 This example is based on VMware Cloud Foundation (VCF) Enterprise which is where vRA is bundled for multi-cloud automation.
 If you pair Morpheus with VCF Standard you get the best of VMware and Morpheus at a fraction of the cost with more flexibility and zero lock-in.

 On the other end of the spectrum there are challengers who specialize in small workgroup automation projects with 100 or so VMs and may charge $40 per VM.
 In this case, you get what you pay for; if you are an SMB with basic needs then those platforms are probably a great start.
 We’ll be here when you’re ready to grow up or we’re happy to talk about our special starter packages to get you on the right path from the beginning.

 The full Morpheus Enterprise platform includes nearly 100 codeless integrations into third-party technologies and supports over 20 private and public cloud platforms.

-However, we know some customers just want the basics so we’ve introduced Morpheus Essentials starting at just $16,000 for 200 workloads.
+However, we know some customers just want the basics so we’ve introduced Morpheus Essentials starting at a lower price point for environments as small as 200 workloads.
 You can also flexibly scale with true consumption based on-demand billing.